Prediction of confidence and RT distributions for several sequential sampling confidence models and parameter constellations in parallel

 (density for decision, rating and response time) for every model and

-participant/subject combination in paramDf
+participant/subject combination in paramDf.

-Also, see ddynaViTE
+Also, see ddynaViTE, d2DSD, dMTLNR,

-information about the parameters.
+and dRM for more information about the parameters.

 Usage

-predictConfModels(paramDf, maxrt = 15, subdivisions = 100L,
+predictConfModels(paramDf, maxrt = Inf, subdivisions = 100L,

 simult_conf = FALSE, stop.on.error = FALSE, .progress = TRUE,